Current Exhibits

 JMPS Admin JMPS Admin

-Be sure to join us on Saturday, November 15th, from 2-3:30 PM for an artist reception!
+Be sure to join us for an artist reception on Sunday, February 8th, from 2-3:30 PM.

 Read More